About Dr. Dudley

 “I love the limitless ability to ask questions that a powerful model organism like yeast can answer.”

-As an associate investigator at the Pacific Northwest Research Institute (PNRI), Aimée Dudley, PhD is an experienced genetics researcher internationally regarded for her expertise in yeast biology.
+As a senior investigator at the Pacific Northwest Research Institute (PNRI), Aimée Dudley, PhD is a genetics researcher internationally regarded for her expertise in yeast biology.
 Her commitment to collaboration, and to developing and applying new technologies, allows her to answer important biomedical questions.

 Aimée serves as a scientific advisor to FenoLogica Biosciences, a company PNRI helped start up based on technology from her lab.
 She is also an associate editor of two scientific journals, PLos Genetics and G3: Genes, Genomes, and Genetics.